Diana Zuckerman, Ph.D., Thomas Eagen, Ph.D., Meg Seymour, Ph.D., Sophia Phillips, M.S., Avni Patel, Angelica Estrada

 Two other vaccines are authorized for adults ages 18 and older under the FDA’s emergency use authorization (EUA).
 That includes the vaccine made by Janssen, a subsidiary of Johnson & Johnson.
 It is a single-dose vaccine, using an adenovirus instead of mRNA technology, and it is available under EUA.
 However, as of May 5, 2022, the FDA is restricting its Emergency Use Authorization to only include adults 18 and older who are not able to obtain or use either of the other two vaccines.
 In July 2022, the FDA authorized a 2-dose vaccine made by Novavax.
 As the newest vaccine, less is known about its long-term safety or effectiveness.

 In March 2022, FDA declined to grant EUA for the Covaxin COVID-19 vaccine for use in children ages 2 to 18 years.

-As of February 6, 2022, approximately 600 million doses of these three vaccines have been given in the U.S., with 67% of the entire U.S. population fully vaccinated.
+As of October 20, 2022, approximately 68% of the entire U.S. population fully vaccinated (recieving both primary doses).
+Additionally, 34% of the U.S. population is boosted.
 Rates of vaccination differ greatly by state and demographic traits.